Acupuncture for anovulation

 Weight plays an important role in ovulation in both western and Chinese medicine.
 A minimum level of body fat is needed to maintain normal ovulation.
 This minimum level is around 22% of body weight.
 Excessive weight loss affects GnRH levels, reverting the body to a pubescent form.
 This is often caused by women exercising too much or dieting.

-In Chinese medicine, both of these aspects weaken the body. qi, blood, yin and jing.
+In traditional Chinese medicine, both of these aspects weaken the body. qi, blood, yin, yang and jing.
 As levels of qi, blood, yin and jing decrease, there isn't enough vital substance in the body to make the egg grow and mature.
 The body, starved and in survival mode, prioritises the body's resources into daily needs and not fertility.

 The role of acupuncture in the management of subfertility.
 Ng, Ernest Hung Yu et al. Fertility and Sterility , Volume 90 , Issue 1 , 1 - 13